FontBureau/Opentype-1.8-Axis-Proposal/index.md

 ### B. Treatment Axes (7)

 Typographers apply decoration effects to type to create different forms of (highly stylized) emphasis.
-In the early days of digital type, many families did not have 'true' italics or bold weights, and application developers wrote auto-bold and auto-slant features, along with drop shadows, underlines, and so on.
+In the early days of digital type, many families did not have ‘true’ italics or bold weights, and application developers wrote auto-bold and auto-slant features, along with drop shadows, underlines, and so on.
-Since the introduction of TrueType, it has become much more common for type to be distributed in families with 'real' Bold, Italic, and Bold Italic styles.
+Since the introduction of TrueType, it has become much more common for type to be distributed in families with ‘real’ Bold, Italic, and Bold Italic styles.

 The use of the auto features for bold and italic is now disdained by typographers.
 The use of a standard underline effect was famously rejected by Medium, and became a global phenomenon that even the New York Times has adopted.